 First we must determine what they expect to see (terrestrial or astronomically) with the telescope, and if this is realistic.
 This will depend to a degree on the environment where the telescope is to be used.

-Then we will determine if the telescope has to accommodate other uses: CCD imaging, or photography of planets, moon, etc. This usually impacts the mount selection more than anything else but, it may involve optics selection too.
+Then we will determine if the telescope has to accommodate other uses: film photography or CCD imaging of planets, moon, deep sky objects, etc. This usually impacts the mount selection more than anything else but, it may involve optics selection too.

 Third, how well will the new telescope integrate into their lifestyle and how portable, and quick to set up must it be?